 - Problem Solving One of the first questions I had when I started as a business owner online, was where do I find these problems?
 I’ve been a problem solver for well over 20 years and they usually just put a ticket in and I go fix their problem.
 (This is the mindset of an Information Technology employee).
 So in order to start looking for problems to solve, you have to know where to find them.
 The first place to look is in Facebook, LinkedIn, and Google+ groups.
 You can start a twitter feed using lists to find problems to solve as well.
 These are just a couple of the many you can use to find problems to solve.
 The best problems are the ones you find with people you already know.

-If you need coaching on this, I invite you to get signed up on my email list that shows people how to be problem solvers, an encourager, and how to provide value to your niche.
+If you need coaching on this, I invite you to get signed up on my email list that shows people how to be problem solver, an encourager, and how to provide value to your niche.
 Mostly, I look forward to helping you make your first 6 figures online.